Mike Watt: The Weirdness

 On June 9, 2007, Watt was the live narrator for the silent movie Brand Upon the Brain! at the Egyptian Theatre in Hollywood, California.

 Big Walnuts Yonder

 Big Walnuts Yonder is an American supergroup formed in 2008 consisting of bassist/vocalist Watt, guitarist Nels Cline from Wilco, drummer Greg Saunier from Deerhoof, and guitarist/vocalist Nick Reinhart from Tera Melos.
-They released their debut album in March 2017 though Sargent House.
+They released their debut album in March 2017 through Sargent House.

 Clenchedwrench label, Floored by Four, and Firehose reunion

 Watt reunited with the final Black Gang lineup of Nels Cline and Bob Lee to record a new album, tentatively titled My Shibun No Hi, in 2008.
 No release date has yet been set for the album.